-We want to encourage interaction between algorithm learners by having them refute each others' algorithmic claims.
 We want to give algorithm learners some control over their learning experiences.
-Choose your game (claim) in an area where you want to refine your skills.
+Choose your playground in an area where you want to refine your skills.
 Adults strive for control over their learning experiences.
 For some homeworks only one playground is defined and you must use that one.

 We learn about algorithms using a high-level "algorithm" executed by humans to improve their learning experience about algorithms.
-The high-level "algorithm" we call SCG Scientific Community Game = Specker Challenge Game (SCG).
+The high-level "algorithm" we call SCG (Specker Challenge Game = Scientific Community Game).
 The key concept in SCG is a claim.
 In this course we focus on algorithmic claims.
 A claim is defined by a refutation protocol which is a little algorithm involving two players to decide whether the claim is "right" or "wrong".
 Here "right" does not necessarily mean "true" and "wrong" does not necessarily mean "false".
 The game is played as a "board" game with the two players jointly enforcing the rules of the game.

 With SCG, we create a learning environment that provides opportunities for collaboration with other algorithm learners.
 What learning objectives are covered by playing the game?
 (1) recognizing incorrect algorithms (2) finding inputs that show why the algorithm is incorrect (3) recognizing algorithms with a wrong performance analysis (4) finding inputs that show why the algorithm analysis is incorrect (5) solving algorithm design problems and predicting the resource consumption of the algorithms.
 (6) describing algorithms at various levels of abstraction (7) distinguishing true algorithmic statements from false algorithmic statements